8 tips to help you embrace the chill and enjoy better sleep

 8 tips to get your bedroom to the right temperature for sleep

-Get a wool-filled comforter.
-“That’s my no. 1 tip regarding sleep and temperature,” says James Wilkinson, a sleep hygiene consultant and founder of com.
+- Get a wool-filled comforter.
+“That’s my no. 1 tip regarding sleep and temperature,” says James Wilkinson, a sleep hygiene consultant.
 “They allow each person to maintain their own optimal temperature.
 This is because wool is partially made of keratin, a compound found in our own skin and nails, that wicks heat and moisture away from our bodies.
 For example, research shows that wool will remove 67% more moisture than feather or down over an 8-hour period.”

 - Choose sheets based on your unique temperature preferences.
 Your choice of sheets will affect your sleep quality.
 Poly/cotton blends have a tendency to hold heat, while cotton sheets are cooler and more breathable.
 Bamboo sheets are becoming more popular because of their ability to wick moisture and some say they’re cooler against the skin than cotton.